How to Watch France vs. Australia in 2022 FIFA World Cup Group D Match - NewsBreak

 This article may have Spanish-language video from our Telemundo sister station.
 Get the latest World Cup news in Spanish from Telemundo.
 The second day of this year's 2022 FIFA World Cup is underway in Qatar.
 The first match of Monday kicked off between England and Iran at the Khalifa International...

+Jack Grealish's World Cup Goal Shows Love to Fan With Cerebral Palsy

 This article may have Spanish-language video from our Telemundo sister station.
 Get the latest World Cup news in Spanish from Telemundo.
-England got off to a hot start in the 2022 World Cup.
-In its Group B opener against Iran on Monday, the Three Lions roared to a commanding 6-2...
+England defeated Iran in a dominating 6-2 win in their Group B clash on Monday during this year's 2022 World Cup in Qatar.
+During the rout, many of the...

 Comments / 0